North Greenwich tube station

-North Greenwich is a London Underground station served by the Jubilee line.
-Despite its name, it is not in the local area historically known as North Greenwich, on the Isle of Dogs, north of the River Thames; a completely different North Greenwich station used to be there, from 1872 until 1926.
-It is actually closer to Charlton than to Greenwich; however, it is at the northernmost tip of the Royal Borough of Greenwich, which perhaps gives the best explanation of the name.
+North Greenwich is a London Underground station at the northernmost tip of the Royal Borough of Greenwich.
+It is on the Jubilee line between Canary Wharf and Canning Town stations, and is located in both London fare zone 2 and zone 3.

-The tube station opened on 14 May 1999.
-It is adjacent to The O2 (originally the Millennium Dome) at the northern end of the Greenwich Peninsula, on the south bank of the Thames.
-It is the easternmost below-ground station on the line.
+The station opened on 14 May 1999.
+It is adjacent to The O2 (originally the Millennium Dome) at the northern end of the Greenwich Peninsula, on the south bank of the Thames, and is the easternmost below-ground station on the line.